taylor1355/BeatTheComputer/README.md

 # BeatTheComputer
 A framework for General Game Playing AI that can play the included games against a human or other AIs

+This is a Visual C# project, so to edit the project open the file BeatTheComputer/BeatTheComputer.sln in Visual Studio (I use Visual Studio 2015)